Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 By using the change of variables implicit in \eqref{eq:U}, problem \eqref{eq:dual} can be expressed equivalently as

-Moreover, under a Slater-type condition of for the primal problem, i.e., that the relative interior (denoted $\ri$) of the effective domains are nonempty, we have that the suprema in \eqref{eq:dual} and \eqref{eq:dual_U} are attained.
+Moreover, under a Slater-type condition of for the primal problem, i.e., that the relative interior (denoted $\ri$) \footnote{The relative interior of a set $A$ consists of all points in $A$ that are interior when $A$ is regarded as a subset of its affine hull, see \cite[Ch.~6]{rockafellar1970convex}.} of the effective domains of the cost functions in \eqref{eq:omt_multi_graph_convex} have a nonempty intersection, we have that the suprema in \eqref{eq:dual} and \eqref{eq:dual_U} are attained.